What is lipedema?

 Why evaluate your case with Lipemedical – Dr. Burgos de la Obra Team?

-Dr. Burgos de la Obra was the first Spanish surgeon to dedicate exclusively to the diagnosis and treatment of lipedema and is one of the european pioneers in treatment of lipedema using the WAL technique.
-In lipedema treatment, experience and dedication are absolutely crucial to obtain the optimal result for each case with the lowest risk of complications.
+Dr. Burgos de la Obra was the first Spanish surgeon to use the WAL technique for lipedema and is one of the european pioneers in superespecialized treatment of lipedema and actually one of the main specialized Lipedema doctor.
+In lipedema treatment, experience and specialization are absolutely crucial to obtain the optimal result for each case with the lowest risk of complications.

 Dr. Burgos’s approach to lipedema is clear: